planetruby/gems/2020/21-super_diff.md

-# Day 21 - SuperDiff - a more helpful way to view differences between complex data structures in RSpec
+# Day 21 - super_diff Gem - A More Helpful Way to View Differences Between Complex Data Structures in Test Spec(ification)s

-Written by [Elliot Winkler](https://twitter.com/mcmire) from [Tuft & Needle](https://www.tuftandneedle.com) {% avatar mcmire %}
+Written by {% avatar mcmire %} [Elliot Winkler](https://github.com/mcmire)

+_A foodie, music nerd, aspiring polyglot, computer whisperer and full-stack web developer with years of experience at product companies and consultancies emphasizing in Ruby on Rails.
+Works with talented folks at [Tuft & Needle](https://www.tuftandneedle.com) selling great products for helping you sleep at night.
+Loves to learn new things and has a few different side projects going on at any given time._

-## What is SuperDiff?
+## What is Super Diff?

-SuperDiff is a library that plugs into RSpec in order to give you more meaningful output when an expectation fails by providing a diff of the expected and actual data that is more complete than the one provided by RSpec.
+Super Diff is a library that plugs into RSpec - test spec(ification)s in ruby - in order to give you more meaningful output when an expectation fails by providing a diff of the expected and actual data that is more complete than the one provided by RSpec.

 ## What's the problem?